 |DUI 3rd or DUI causing injury or death

-Note that a DUI defendant’s driver’s license can be revoked regardless of what happens in the criminal case.
-Criminal court should not convict a defendant of DUI unless the prosecution proves guilt beyond a reasonable doubt.
-But the DMV can find someone liable for DUI based solely on the defendant’s breath or blood test results.3
+Note that your driver’s license can be revoked regardless of what happens in the criminal case.
+Criminal court should not convict you of DUI unless the prosecution proves guilt beyond a reasonable doubt.
+Though the DMV can find you liable for DUI based solely on your breath or blood test results.3

 1.1.1.
 Breath and Blood Tests in Nevada DUI Cases

-Drivers arrested on suspicion of DUI in Nevada are immediately taken by the police to a local station or jail for a mandatory DUI breath test or DUI blood test.
-The driver usually can choose which test to take.
-(However if the police suspect the driver is on drugs, the driver is required to take a blood test.)4
+If you are arrested on suspicion of DUI in Nevada, you are immediately taken by the police to a local station or jail for a mandatory DUI breath test or DUI blood test.
+You usually can choose which test to take.
+(However if the police suspect you are on drugs, you are required to take a blood test.)4

 Some drivers opt for the breath test because the breathalyzer device is not intrusive and gives instant results.
-If the driver’s blood alcohol content (BAC) registers as .08 or higher, the police immediately confiscate the person’s driver’s license.
-If the driver takes the blood test, he/she keeps his/her license pending the results (which may take several weeks to come back).
+If your blood alcohol content (BAC) registers as .08 or higher, the police immediately confiscate your driver’s license.
+If you take the blood test, you keep your license pending the results (which may take several weeks to come back).

 1.2.
 “DMV Hearings” in Nevada DUI cases

-DUI defendants are entitled to a “Nevada DMV Hearing” to contest the revocation of his/her driver’s license.
+You are entitled to a “Nevada DMV Hearing” to contest the revocation of your driver’s license.

-If the person waives his/her right to a hearing, then the license revocation begins seven (7) days after the breath tests come back positive for DUI or five (5) days after the blood test comes back positive for DUI.
-Alternatively, if the person chooses to schedule a DMV hearing, he/she may get a “temporary license” for several weeks pending the hearing results.5
+If you waive your right to a hearing, then the license revocation begins seven (7) days after the breath tests come back positive for DUI or five (5) days after the blood test comes back positive for DUI.
+Alternatively, if you choose to schedule a DMV hearing, you may get a “temporary license” for several weeks pending the hearing results.5

 1.2.1.
 Time to request a DMV hearing

-There is a short grace period between when DUI defendants allegedly fail their breath test and when their license revocation begins.
-It is during this grace period that the defendant may request a “DMV hearing” to contest the license revocation and request a temporary license.
+There is a short grace period between when you allegedly fail your breath test and when your license revocation begins.
+It is during this grace period that you may request a “DMV hearing” to contest the license revocation and request a temporary license.

-When this grace period begins depends on whether the defendant takes a breath or blood test:
+When this grace period begins depends on whether you take a breath or blood test: